Acquiring new customers is always costly — you spend a lot of time and money to land the first sale.

 7. Purchase anniversary email

-Purchase anniversary emails are a way to appreciate your customers and remind them of their previous purchases.
+Purchase anniversary emails are a way to appreciate your customers, remind them of their previous purchases and inspire customer loyalty.
 Using purchase anniversary emails correctly will help create a positive impression and remind them about your brand.

 All this will result in getting your clients to buy from you again.
 So how can you set these emails up?